Kyopolou

 Peel and drain the eggplant.

-Once cool enough to handle, peel the skins off all the vegetables and discard the stems and seeds.
-Place the eggplant flesh in a mesh strainer over a bowl for 10 minutes, pressing lightly to release and discard the bitter, dark liquid.
+Once cool enough to handle, strip the blackened skins off the vegetables.
+Discard the stems and the pepper seeds.
+Place the peeled eggplant flesh in a mesh strainer over a bowl for 10 minutes, pressing lightly to expel the dark, bitter liquid.
+Discard the liquid.

 - 04

-Leave the food processor in the cupboard.
-Transfer the drained eggplant and peeled peppers to a cutting board and aggressively mince them with a heavy chef's knife, then move them to a large mixing bowl along with the chopped Roma tomato.
+Do not reach for the food processor.
+Transfer the drained eggplant and peeled peppers to a large cutting board and chop them vigorously with a heavy chef's knife until finely minced.
+Scrape the mash into a mixing bowl and add the prepared tomato.

 - 05

-Place the garlic cloves on your cutting board, sprinkle the kosher salt directly over them, and use the flat side of your knife to repeatedly mash the garlic and salt together until it forms a smooth paste.
+Place the garlic cloves on your cutting board, sprinkle the kosher salt directly over them, and use the flat side of your knife to repeatedly drag and smash them until they form a smooth paste.
+Add this paste to the vegetables.

 - 06